prantlf/v-cargs/README.md

 Options:
-  -o|--output <file>  write the JSON output to a file -p|--pretty         prints the JSON output with line breaks and indented
+  -o|--output <file>  write the JSON output to a file -p|--pretty         print the JSON output with line breaks and indented

 ...'